Experiential Learning through a Walking Tour

 1a.
 Zero Waste Bins

 Cal Zero Waste and Facilities Services have installed over 85 solar compacting multi-stream (recycling, compost, landfill) exterior bins on campus.
-Their goal is to divert 90% of our municipal solid waste stream to recycling, composting, or reuse, and they can be found all over campus.
+Their purpose is to divert 90% of our municipal solid waste stream to recycling, composting, or reuse.

 1b.
 Water Refill Stations